 How you help: While these campfire treats aren’t geared toward any specific skill, the proceeds benefit the Girl Scout programming and help mold the boss babes of the future.

-How VegNews staffers eat them: Crushed between layers of vegan chocolate pudding and aquafaba marshmallow fluff for a deconstructed s’mores parfait.
+How VegNews editors eat them: Crushed between layers of vegan chocolate pudding and aquafaba marshmallow fluff for a deconstructed s’mores parfait.